alttch/eva3/doc/drivers.rst

-How to use this feature: All PHIs with "aao_get" feature also have configuration param named *update* which means how frequently (in seconds) PHI should collect data from the equipment and initiate item updates. *update* value should be defined in PHI config and be greater than zero.
+How to use this feature: All PHIs with "aao_get" feature also have configuration param named *update* which means how frequently (in seconds) PHI should collect data from the equipment and initiate item updates. *update* value should be defined in PHI load config and be greater than zero.

 Example:

 .. code-block:: bash

-    uc-cmd phi load sr201 -c host=192.168.20.2,update=5
+    uc-cmd phi load sr201 -c host=192.168.20.2,update=5 -y

 As soon as the driver is assigned to item (*uc-cmd driver set*), it starts getting state updates every *5* seconds.